Chief of Police: David M. Livingstone

 FIRE Hydrant, FIRE Lane, DISABLED Parking Space, WRONG WAY or BLOCKING DRIVEWAY/SIDEWALK parking violations may be reported directly to SVPD Dispatch at the non-emergency business line (805) 583-6950.
 All other parking violations including abandoned vehicles on a public street or public parking lot and inoperable vehicles on private property in public view should be directed to the Traffic Bureau Complaint/Permit Line at (805) 583-6921 or emailed to SVPD Traffic - Parking or submit an Online Parking Complaint Form.

-Temporary permits to allow for the short-term, temporary parking for Oversized Vehicles (recreational motorhomes and trailers) of bona fide guests or for the parking of the resident's vehicle due to a hardship situation otherwise prohibited pursuant to Section 4-9.402 of this chapter, may be determined and obtained, on a case by case basis, from the Simi Valley Police Department.
+Temporary permits to allow for the short-term parking for Oversized Vehicles (recreational motorhomes and trailers) of bona fide guests or for the parking of the resident's vehicle due to a hardship situation otherwise prohibited pursuant to Section 4-9.402 of this chapter, may be determined and obtained, on a case by case basis, from the Simi Valley Police Department.
 Please see the Oversized Vehicle & Trailer Parking Restrictions guide for additional information.
 A request for a Temporary Parking Permit should be directed to the Traffic Bureau Complaint/Permit Line at (805) 583-6921 or emailed to SVPD Traffic-Parking or submit a Temporary Oversized Vehicle Parking Permit Online Request.
-Permit requests should be made at a minimum of two (2) business days in advance of the needed start date.
+Permit requests should be made with a minimum of two (2) business days in advance of the needed start date.
+There is no cost for a permit at this time.